nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

   - **Type**: `boolean | 'always'`

     **Experimental feature, only available when [enabled in your nuxt.config file](/docs/getting-started/transitions#view-transitions-api-experimental)**</br>
-    Enable/disable viewTransition for the for current page.
+    Enable/disable View Transitions for the current page.
     If set to true, Nuxt will not apply the transition if the users browser matches `prefers-reduced-motion: reduce` (recommended).
 If set to `always`, Nuxt will always apply the transition.

   **`redirect`**